KODEGAS/KODEGAS-PADDY-API/README.md

-# KODEGAS Paddy API: AI-Powered Disease Detection for Rice Crops
+# WeGuard Paddy API: AI-Powered Disease Detection for Rice Crops

-This repository hosts the backend API for the KODEGAS Paddy disease detection system.
+This repository hosts the backend API for the WeGuard Paddy disease detection system, developed by KODEGAS.
 Leveraging a trained TensorFlow model, this API provides robust capabilities for identifying diseases in paddy crops from images, alongside comprehensive management of disease information and recommended treatments.
 It's designed to be a reliable and scalable solution for agricultural insights.

 ## Key Features